RDLanoche/Mac-Silent-Installer/README.txt

     - The second user input is left unchanged

 - The DMG_install_fn.sh details the process to istall a DMG file
+    - (idea) once completed, deactivate the installer it just ran

 - The pkg_install_fn.sh details the process to install a pkg file
+    - (idea) once completed, deactivate the installer it just ran

 - The Cleanup_installer.sh removes the installer folder once the process is complete
     - The script is run only if the User_input enables the cleanup option

+- The Script_runner.sh will run all the installers currently active
+    - Run chmod on all sh files in the directory
+    - Execute all active installers.

 Program Architecture